Next Supreme Court pick should come from Western Canada, committee urges

 The Liberal government is being urged to appoint the next Supreme Court justice from Western Canada, and not to let the search for a minority appointee trump the tradition of regional representation on the country’s most powerful court.

 The government opened the appointment process last summer to applicants from the entire country, in what legal observers said was an attempt to make the Supreme Court more diverse.
 (It is now five white males and four white females.
-Two are Jewish, one has Greek heritage, and one has an Italian background.)
+Two are Jewish, one has Greek heritage and one has an Italian background.)

 But with a new spot coming open next December, when Chief Justice Beverley McLachlin retires, the chair of the Commons justice committee said that the government’s wide-open approach amounted to a form of exclusion.